lukw00heck/Padvish-AV/README.md

 ### Padvish Killer ( rc flaw in hooked ZwOpenProcess/ZwOpenThread )

 *UPDATE : The race-condition flaw is patched in the new version of Padvish EPS.
-I found and tested this flaw
+I found and tested it
          on Padvish EPS ver 1.2.38.1083, but seems somehow they found it (just one week after I found it, and the only change is in this functions! are they stealing something from my VM ? ;) upgrade to 1.4.31.1143 version and you are safe from race-condition flaw!